 Threats to drinking water intakes may be determined from the vulnerability scores for each zone and the circumstances under which an activity would be a drinking water threat.
-The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 2018).
+The circumstances under which these threats may be considered as Significant, Moderate or Low are referenced in Part XII of the Technical Rules (MECP, 2021).
+The circumstances under which these threats may be considered as Significant.
+Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 2018).
 The interested reader is directed Map 6-9 to determine the location of the particular vulnerability zone within IPZs 1 and 2 and Map 6-10 for IPZ 3.